 Who is supplying this centripetal force here?
 The finger.
 That’s why when the string is released or the string is torn this force can’t pass to the rock any more.

-This is the instance when Newton’s 2nd Law comes into play.
+This is the instance when Newton’s first Law of motion comes into play.
 As there is no force (net force) on the rock so it will continue along its last direction on the circular path.
 And direction is actually the tangent to that point on the circular path.

 Centripetal Force – Who or What is supplying this?